centrifugal/documentation/server/client_protocol.md

 }
 ```

-`ping` - allows to send ping command to server, server should answer this command.
+`ping` - allows to send ping command to server, server will answer this command with `ping`
+response.

 ```javascript
 message = {